 Please register your LA student for the Lawrence Academy testing site if they wish to test at LA for the May 2 or June 6 SAT or Subject Tests.
 Our site is very desirable and seats fill up fast.

 Please note: Standby ticket holders are NOT guaranteed a seat.

 Students are able to take AP exams on campus this spring.
 Students should talk to Rachel Culley in the Studies Office if they would like more information about taking these exams.
 Materials are located in the Studies Office if you would like to understand more or you can visit www.collegeboard.org/apstudents.

 College Counseling Handbook

-Please remember, if you want more detailed information about the college application process, that our College Counseling Handbook, is always available on our web page on the Lawrence Academy website.
+Please remember, if you want more detailed information about the college application process, that College Counseling Handbook, our comprehensive college handbook, is always available on our web page on the Lawrence Academy website.
 The book describes in detail our approach to applying to college.
 The information in the handbook is organized to take you through all of the steps of the college application process.
 You can select specific chapters or download a PDF of the entire book.

-- June 3 SAT & Subject Tests at LA
+- June 6 SAT & Subject Tests @LA

 - July 18 ACT (not offered @LA)